kuma35/thinking-forth-jp/sphinx/preface.rst

 flexible.
 It is *not* restrictive, *not* complicated, *not* over-general.
 You don’t have to know Forth to benefit from this book.
 *Thinking Forth* synthesizes the Forth approach with many principles taught by modern computer science.
-The marriage of Forth’s simplicity with the traditional disciplines of analysis and style will give you a new and better way to look at software problems and will be helpful in all areas of computer application.
+The marriage of Forth\’s simplicity with the traditional disciplines of analysis and style will give you a new and better way to look at software problems and will be helpful in all areas of computer application.

 If you want to learn more about Forth, another book of mine, *Starting Forth*, covers the language aspects of Forth.
-Otherwise, of this book introduces Forth fundamentals.
+Otherwise, Appendix A of this book introduces Forth fundamentals.

-A few words about the layout of the book: After devoting the first chapter to fundamental concepts, I’ve patterned the book after the software development cycle; from initial specification up through implementation.
+A few words about the layout of the book: After devoting the first chapter to fundamental concepts, I\’ve patterned the book after the software development cycle; from initial specification up through implementation.
 The appendixes in back include an overview of Forth for those new to the language, code for several of the utilities described,